 - Neon: Especially popular in the spring and summer, brightly-hued pieces in Technicolor neon have become very popular in recent years.
 Affordable alternatives can be found at mass retailers like H&M.

-- wide-brimmed, floppy hat shields the face at the beach.
+- Hats: A hat is a useful accessory whatever the season.
+In the summer, a wide-brimmed, floppy hat shields the face at the beach.
 In the wintertime, a 1940's cloch hat is a chic way to keep warm, or even a beanie for dressed-down days.

 - Headbands: Brought back into prominence by Gossip Girl's Blair Waldorf, headbands are an easy way to inject preppy style to any outfit.
 Try bows and plaid for an everyday look, and glitter and fabric floral elements for more dressed-up days.